aws-samples/msk-config-providers/README.md

 More information about configuration of the config providers and usage, see below per config provider.

 For a detailed documentation on config providers in general, please follow the Apache Kafka documentation.

+### Kafka Connect Users:

+Please note, that Kafka Connect uses two levels of configurations: workers and connectors.

+To avoid issues with validation of the connector configuration, users need to define config providers in workers properties, and then use the tokens in the connector properties.

 ## Build